jundalisay/sp/content/en/research/hume/treatise/book-1/part-3/section-09.md

 ---
-title: "The Effects of Other Relations and Other Habits"
+title: "Reality is a system made up of current perceptions and ideas and those from memory"
 heading: Section 9
-description: "We must turn the subject of belief on every side to find some new points of view from which we may illustrate such fundamental principles"
+description: "Besides cause and effect, resemblance and contiguity convey the mind from one idea to another"
 c: "steelblue"
-weight: 18
+weight: 28
 writer:
   name: David Hume
   url: https://en.wikipedia.org/wiki/David_Hume